 Similar to those of other Moroccan banks, CdM's high credit concentrations pose risks to its asset quality.
-Nonetheless, the bank has noticeably and consistently reduced this concentration over recent years, with the top 20 credits representing 22% of total credits (around 202% of the bank's Tier 1 capital) as of December 2020, compared with 35% as of December 2010.
+Nevertheless, the bank has made noticeable and consistent efforts to reduce this concentration in recent years.
+As of December 2022, the top 20 credits accounted for 22% of total credits (approximately 214% of the bank's Tier 1 capital), compared to 35% in December 2010.

-As of June 2022, problem loans stood at 7.9% of gross loans following a noticeable increase in 2020 to 9.9% reflecting the economic effects of the pandemic, as well as a subdued economic growth in Morocco.
-CdM's problem loan ratio is broadly in line with the 9.1% local average for Moroccan banks.
+As of December 2022, problem loans stood at 8.1% of gross loans (8.5% as of June 2023), with a significant increase observed in 2020 to 9.9%, reflecting the economic impact of the pandemic and subdued economic growth in Morocco until 2022.
+CdM's problem loan ratio is broadly in line with the 9.2% local average for Moroccan banks.

-The balance of loans and advances that are not impaired but exhibit a significant increase in credit risk - classified in the Stage 2 bucket under IFRS9 - was relatively high at 7.8% of gross loans as of June 2022 (7.1% as of December 2021) and broadly in line with that of other Moroccan banks (around 9.5%).
+The balance of loans and advances that are not impaired but exhibit a significant increase in credit risk - classified in the Stage 2 bucket under IFRS9 - significantly increased to 9.0% of gross loans as of June 2023 (6.0% as of December 2022) and was slightly above the average for Moroccan banks (around 8.5%).

-The bank's loan-loss reserves/problem loans was 84% as of June 2022 (96% local average) and 89% as of year-end 2021, compared with 74% as of year-end 2015.
+The bank's loan-loss reserves/problem loans was 83% as of June 2023 (89% local average) and 86% as of year-end 2022, compared with 74% as of year-end 2015.
 The improvement between 2015 and 2019 reflected the bank's adoption of IFRS9 accounting standards in 2018, following a portfolio clean-up and active provisioning in the large corporate segment during 2015-17.